moding-il/bizdoc.core/README.md

 </mat-form-field>
 ```

-An axis is considered a segment if its *Combination* attribute is true.
+An axis is considered a segment if its Combination attribute is set to true.

-By default, combinations are stored in _BizDoc.Combinations_ table.
+By default, combinations are stored in BizDoc.Combinations database table.
 You can override CombinationsAsync() method of the cube backend object to populate combinations from a different source.

-The `CombinationPool` tag allows the user to pick _combinations_ of _segments_ by projection _constraints_, set in configuration file.
+The `CombinationPool` tag allows the user to pick _combinations_ of _segments_ by _constraints_, set too in configuration file.

 ```html
   <bizdoc-combination-pool [formGroup]="form"><bizdoc-combination-pool>